 The title of the article should be centered at the top of the title page, with the abstract below.
 The abstract should be no longer than 200 words and should outline the problems discussed, methodology, and conclusions.

-Paragraphs should be left justified and unindented.
+Paragraphs should be left-aligned and unindented.
 Use a double return after each paragraph.
 All headings should be typed on a separate line, not run in with the text.
+There should be no additional spacing before or after lines.
 Headings should be labeled <A>, <B>, or <C>.
 C-level subheads should be avoided whenever possible.

 The AJA does not use in-text citations, except for references to primary ancient sources.
 Notes should be formatted as endnotes, numbered in one series, and double-spaced.
 A note should not exceed 200 words.
 See also Bibliographic References and Footnotes.
 Acknowledgments should not be included in an initial submission, as this may compromise anonymity.
-In a revised submission, acknowledgments should be placed immediately before the first note and referenced by an asterisk at the end of the abstract.
+In a revised submission, any acknowledgments should appear in the first footnote, with the note reference placed at the end of the abstract.